Yuan now third most traded currency on EBS platform

 Officials at ICAP-owned EBS Brokertec, which competes with Thomson Reuters' Matching platform in bank-to-bank currency trading, said the number of players trading every day in China's yuan, or renminbi, had grown 50 percent in the past year.

-That follows the announcement by the banking payment network SWIFT that the yuan CNH= CNY= is now the fourth most used currency in ordinary day-to-day payments worldwide.
+That follows the announcement by the banking payment network SWIFT that the yuan is now the fourth most used currency in ordinary day-to-day payments worldwide.

 "We have seen the number of counterparties who are trading spot CNH increase by 50 percent on a daily basis over the past year," said Jessica Roberts, head of strategic currencies at EBS in London.